Board's work and fees

 The Board of Directors has ultimate responsibility for the Company’s organization and administration.
 The Board appoints the CEO, who is responsible for the day-to-day operations within the Company, in accordance with the Board’s guidelines.

-The Board of Directors of Industrivärden plays a central role in the Company’s business model for exercising long-term active ownership.
+The Board of Directors of Industrivärden plays a central role in the Company’s business model for exercising a long- term active ownership.
 It is responsible for, among other things, the Company’s strategy, formulation and application of the methods for active ownership, and overarching ownership matters concerning the portfolio companies.
 The Articles of Association stipulate that the Board shall consist of a minimum of three and a maximum of nine directors.
+The Board’s composition and the directors’ attendance at board and committee meetings are shown in the table below.

-The Nominating Committee’s reasoned statement ahead of the 2022 AGM certifies that in formulating its recommendations for members of the Board of Directors, the Nominating Committee relied on Rule 4.1 of the Code as its diversity policy.
+The Nominating Committee’s reasoned statement ahead of the 2024 AGM certifies that in formulating its recommendations for members of the Board of Directors, the Nominating Committee relied on Rule 4.1 of the Code as its diversity policy.
 The aim of the policy is that the Board shall have a suitable composition in respect of the Company’s operations, phase of development and conditions in general, distinguished by a diversity and breadth of expertise, experience and backgrounds, whereby an even gender balance shall be strived for.

 The composition of Industrivärden’s board meets the Code’s requirement for independent directors.
-The Nominating Committee’s assessment regarding the directors’ independence status ahead of the 2022 AGM is outlined in the table below.
+The Nominating Committee’s assessment regarding the directors’ independence status ahead of the 2024 AGM is outlined in the table below.

 The Board has appointed an audit committee and a compensation committee tasked with conducting preparatory work for audit and compensation matters, respectively, for decision by the Board.
-The aim of the committees is to take a more in-depth look at, streamline and quality assure the Board’s work on these matters.
+The aim of the committees is to take a more in-depth look at, streamline and quality-assure the Board’s work on these matters.

 The Board’s work

-The Board’s work is laid out in the Rules of Procedure (incl. the CEO’s instruction), which are adopted yearly at the statutory board meeting.
-Among other things, the Rules of Procedure and the CEO’s instruction regulate and structure the Board’s duties during the year, clarify internal decision making processes, prescribe the routine for dealing with conflicts of interest and stipulate the division of responsibility vis-à-vis the CEO.
+The Board’s work is laid out in the Rules of Procedure (including the CEO’s instruction), which are adopted yearly at the statutory board meeting.
+Among other things, the Rules of Procedure and the CEO’s instruction regulate and structure the Board’s duties during the year, clarify internal decision-making processes, prescribe the routine for dealing with conflicts of interest and stipulate the division of responsibility vis-à-vis the CEO.
 In addition to the Rules of Procedure, the Board adopts a number of governance documents for the Company’s operations.

 In addition to the statutory board meeting, which is held in conjunction with the AGM, the Board normally meets eight times per year (regular meetings, including meetings in connection with the publication of interim and year-end reports).
 Extra board meetings are called when necessary.

-The Board held a total of ten meetings in 2022.
-At the regular board meetings, a number of set agenda points were addressed, including reports on the financial result of operations, development of net asset value and performance of the equities portfolio, and on equity transactions that have been carried out.
-The Board works actively on a continuous basis with the issue of responsibility and compliance with laws and regulations, which entailed the yearly review of the Company’s Code of Conduct and other internal policies.
+The Board held a total of 11 meetings in 2024.
+At the regular board meetings, a number of set agenda points were addressed, including reports on the financial result of operations, the development of net asset value and performance of the equities portfolio, and equity transactions that have been carried out along with an update on macroeconomic conditions.
+Within the framework of active ownership, a significant proportion of the board's work has consisted of hearing reports, discussing and evaluating the performance of the portfolio companies, and Industrivärden's owner agenda for exercising its active ownership, including specific investigative projects related to the portfolio companies.

 Each year the Board evaluates Industrivärden’s financial reporting and makes demands on its content and structure to ensure it maintains a high level of quality.
-In connection with the board meeting that deals with the annual financial statements, the Board of Directors’ Report, the proposed distribution of earnings and the year-end report, the Company’s auditor submits a report on its observations and assessments from the performed audit.
+In connection with the board meeting that covers the annual financial statements, the Board of Directors’ Report, the proposed distribution of earnings and the year-end report, the Company’s auditor submits a report on its observations and assessments from the performed audit.

 Evaluation of the Board’s work